NDevTK/infra/doc/users/contacting_troopers.md

-# Contacting troopers
+# Contacting Infra Troopers

 This page can be found at: [g.co/bugatrooper](https://g.co/bugatrooper)

 Have an issue with a piece of build infrastructure?
 Our troopers are here to help.
-Learn more about Troopering at:
+Learn more about troopering at:
 [go/trooper](http://go/trooper)

 Oncall hours: we cover working hours in the Pacific timezone: